Nemikolh/oil-rs/parsers/README.md

 ### Parameters

-A template parameter is either an input used or an event triggered.
+A template parameter is either an argument (input) or an event (output).
 When you use a template that declares both events and arguments in its signature, you are free to ignore some or all events, but you must provides values for all arguments.